Spreadsheet-Institute/Spreadsheet-Institute/README.md

 ## Spreadsheet Lisp

 With the introduction of LET() and LAMBDA(), modern spreadsheets can now host a useful subset of the storied Lisp functional programming paradigm.
-By identifying, naming, and reusing custom functions, overall formula complexity is reduced to its minimum to allow for even more powerful formulas to be written with fewer characters than the unoptimized original:
+By identifying, naming, and reusing custom functions, overall formula complexity is reduced to its minimum to allow for even more powerful formulas to be written with fewer characters than the unoptimized originals:

 ---